-5.1.2.3.1 Mailout to Residents within EAP
+5.1.2.3.1 Mailout to Residents within Early Action Plan Area

 Section 4 of this EAP describes the process for identifying residents within areas of the Management Zone that will be targeted for outreach under this EAP.
-The Management Zone will mailout information regarding EAP implementation to each of these residents per the schedule in Section 6.1.
-This information packet, which will be sent via regular mail, will include the following in both English and Spanish:
+The Management Zone will conduct an initial mailout of information regarding EAP implementation to each of these residents per the schedule in Section 6.1.
+This information packet, which will be sent via regular mail, will include the following: